Zaid-Ajaj/Fable.Remoting/documentation/src/route-builder.md

     |> Remoting.withRouteBuilder routeBuilder
     |> Remoting.fromValue musicStore
 ```
-Ofcourse, the routes must match both on client and server, so we override the behaviour on the client too:
+Of course, the routes must match both on client and server, so we override the behaviour on the client too:
 ```fs
 // Assuming the function routeBuilder is shared between the client and server
 // musicStore : IMusicStore